NWanrooy/Landing-Project/README.md

-# Landing-Project
-Just Practice

-This is an exercise to practice what I have learned so far with Odin Project
+This is the Readme.md file for the Landing Project.
+This is just to practice what I have learned so far with the Odin Project.

+Picture credits:
+- Beach: Jermaine Ulinwa, Pexels
+- Check in: Helena Lopes, Pexels
+- Hotel Room: Pixabay, Pexels
+- Restaurant: Quark studio, Pexels
+- Swimming Pool: Thorsten technoman, Pexels